 Figure 1.
-The increase in the percentage of barn owls (Tyto alba) found to be carrying residues of one or more second-generation anticoagulant in the UK 1983 to 2010.
+The increase in the percentage of barn owls (Tyta alba) found to be carrying residues of one or more second-generation anticoagulant in the UK 1983 to 2017.
 The percentage values are adjusted to take into account changes in the limits of detection provided by the different analytical methods used during the period of sampling.
-The figure is reproduced here with the kind permission of Professor Richard Shore, Centre of Ecology and Hydrology, University of Lancaster.
+The mean percentage of barn owls with SGAR residues during 2015-2022, using the more sensitive analytical method, was 88%.
+The figure is reproduced here with the kind permission of Lee Walker, UK Centre of Ecology and Hydrology.